-This bright and colorful kids charcuterie board is perfect for snacking.
+This bright and colorful Kids Charcuterie Board is perfect for snacking.
 It's loaded with crisp veggies, healthy fresh fruit and some cute Disney touches to spark an interest in those picky eaters.

-A kids charcuterie board is great for gatherings and parties.
+A Kids Charcuterie Board is great for gatherings and parties.
 The best part is you can completely customize it and add your favorite foods.
 It has all the main food groups for your growing kiddos and there's even room to throw in a couple sweets.

 - Perfect for parties and gatherings.
 Charcuterie boards will satisfy just about anyone.
 Also, they are pleasing to all palates and any age group.